casperbang/buildtype-icon-plugin/README.md

 The above algorithm isn't bullet proof, in particular there are issues with non-regular icons and icons with transparency at the center (Opera, I'm looking at you).
 However, for rectangular and round icons (90-95% of the icons out there?), the result should be quite decent.
 For a more precise description of what goes on, [read the source code](https://github.com/casperbang/buildtype-icon-plugin/blob/master/src/main/java/com/bangbits/android/gradle/ImageStamper.java). :) Have a better approach, submit a patch. :)

 ##How can I use it?
 First, make sure you can pull down the binary plugin by adding to your repository - I got bintray to add the plugin so as long as you have jcenter as a reposatory then you should be able to see the plugin.
+You should strive to use the latest version, which you can find by [inspecting the bintray reposatory](https://jcenter.bintray.com/com/bangbits/android/gradle/buildtype-icon-plugin/).

 ```
 buildscript {